Megha-Pathak/Dodo/README.md

 LadeBug is working on her memory and remembers the links to developer-friendly sites like StackOverflow, GitHub, Reddit and CodePen.

-LadeBug is also fairly shy, so don't try touching her with the mouse pointer or he may try dodging you. :wink:
+LadeBug is also fairly shy, so don't try touching her with the mouse pointer or she may try dodging you. :wink:

 ## Set-Up Instructions